rails/rails/guides/source/engines.md

   extend ActiveSupport::Concern

   # 'included do' causes the included code to be evaluated in the
-  # conext where it is included (post.rb), rather than be
+  # context where it is included (post.rb), rather than be
   # executed in the module's context (blorgh/concerns/models/post).
   included do
     attr_accessor :author_name